tstuefe/JEP387/review-guide/review-guide.md

 `ChunkManager` is the central point to hand out chunks of any given level (size).

 It keeps lists of free unused chunks.
-Memory of these chunks may or may not be comitted.
+Memory of these chunks may or may not be committed.

 It sits atop of the Virtual Memory Subsystem.
 If needed, it will request new root chunks from it to satisfy chunk requests and refill the free lists.